rainswerld/recipe/README.md

 This recipe app was built in an hour one afternoon to further my knowledge of using APIs with React Apps.

+You can sign up for the API Developer Portal here: https://developer.edamam.com/edamam-recipe-api

 If you'd like to run this application on your local system, please follow the below steps.

 ## Setup